Salary

 The time it takes to embalm a body depends on the circumstances.
 Preparations for viewing typically take from an hour to three hours, with most cases falling within that range.
 If the deceased has been autopsied, additional time will be needed to sew up any incisions, correct any other damage done during the autopsy and replace any organs that may have been removed.
 For example: if the brain was removed during autopsy, it cannot be replaced in its original position in the skull cavity and instead must be placed elsewhere in the body.
 If there are severe lacerations due to trauma or disease–such as an accident victim with third-degree burns over much of his body–it can also drastically lengthen the preparation process.
 It takes more time to work around these areas than if they were not present, as they need extra attention in order to make them look as normal as possible so they don’t appear offensive or alarming when viewed by those who knew him before his death.

-READ This: Plant Manager Salary: Requirements and Career
+READ This: Veterinary Nurse Salary: Requirements and Career

 Duties and Responsibilities